entregana/entregana-backend/README.md

 ### Client

-`clients/src/main/kotlin/com/template/Client.kt` defines a simple command-line client that connects to a node via RPC and prints a list of the other nodes on the network.
+`clients/src/main/kotlin/com/entregana/Client.kt` defines a simple command-line client that connects to a node via RPC and prints a list of the other nodes on the network.

 #### Running the client

 ##### Via the command line

-Run the `runTemplateClient` Gradle task.
+Run the `runEntreganaClient` Gradle task.
 By default, it connects to the node with RPC address `localhost:10006` with the username `user1` and the password `test`.

 ##### Via IntelliJ

-Run the `Run Template Client` run configuration.
+Run the `Run Entregana Client` run configuration.
 By default, it connects to the node with RPC address `localhost:10006` with the username `user1` and the password `test`.

 ### Webserver

-`clients/src/main/kotlin/com/template/webserver/` defines a simple Spring webserver that connects to a node via RPC and allows you to interact with the node over HTTP.
+`clients/src/main/kotlin/com/entregana/webserver/` defines a simple Spring webserver that connects to a node via RPC and allows you to interact with the node over HTTP.

 The API endpoints are defined here:

-     clients/src/main/kotlin/com/template/webserver/Controller.kt
+     clients/src/main/kotlin/com/entregana/webserver/Controller.kt

 And a static webpage is defined here: